Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 {% /alert %}

 H2 MCC tags can't currently be downgraded to work in H2V so consider this a one way upgrade.
 Follow best practices and keep a backup of your old files.

+## Changes from H2Codez
+The tools include many improvements over an [H2Codez](~)-enhanced H2V-EK, most notably:

+* Render models can be created without using the BSP conversion method or other third-party tools.
+* Sounds can be imported directly instead of using the CE upgrade pipeline.
+* Tag reloading is fully functional.
+* Fully functional player simulation.
+* Better overall stability.

 # Known issues